arnodelorme/wp15/usecase-2.1/README.md

 ### Legal aspects

+The R-package and the optparse package are licensed under GPL-2 | GPL-3.

 ## Input data

 The input data is formatted as BIDS and contained in the participants.tsv file from a specific open-access dataset [[1]].
 The pipeline should also work with many other BIDS datasets from OpenNeuro [[2]].